otrv4/otrv4/otrv4.md

 Unlike the interactive DAKE, the non-interactive DAKE does not provide online deniability for the party that completes the DAKE by sending a Non-Interactive-Auth message.
-Client implementations are expected to understand this deniability risk when allowing users to complete a non-interactive DAKE.
-They are also expected to decide how to convey this security loss to the user.
+Client implementations are expected to understand this deniability risk when allowing participantss to complete a non-interactive DAKE.
+They are also expected to decide how to convey this security loss to the participant.

 This protocol is derived from the XZDH protocol [\[1\]](#references), which uses a ring signature non-interactive zero-knowledge proof of knowledge